codebling/awesome/docs/90-FAQ.md

 ### Why are new clients urgent by default?

 By default, new windows/clients will highlight the tag they appear on, unless the tag is currently visible.
+You can read more about the "urgent" property in
-You can change this behaviour by wrapping `awful.ewmh.activate(c)` in your rc.lua.
+@{client.urgent|the documentation}.
+You can change the behaviour by wrapping `awful.ewmh.activate(c)` in your rc.lua.
 If you don't want new clients to be urgent by default, put this in your rc.lua: